Our Services

 +

 Yes.
 Florida Statute §689.261 requires sellers to disclose all known material defects that would affect the property's value, regardless of whether the sale is listed on the MLS or structured as a direct cash sale.
-The 'as-is' designation means you won't make repairs — it does not exempt you from telling a buyer about a leaking roof, mold, sinkhole activity, unpermitted additions, or other known issues.
+The 'as-is' designation means you won't make repairs — it does not exempt you from disclosing a leaking roof, mold, sinkhole activity, unpermitted additions, or other known issues.
 Failing to disclose can result in the buyer voiding the sale or pursuing civil damages.
-When you sell to Cash Buyers Network in Florida, we document the property's condition as part of the closing process, which creates a clear and legally sound paper trail protecting both parties.
+When you sell to Cash Buyers Network, we document the property's condition as part of closing, creating a clear and legally sound paper trail protecting both parties.

 How much will a cash buyer offer for a house needing repairs?